stancl/payu_opencart_3/README.md

 ## Installation

 [Download this repo as a zip](https://github.com/stancl/payu_opencart_3/archive/refs/heads/master.zip), extract the folder, and then compress the *contents of that folder* into a new zip that ends in `.ocmod.zip`.
+Meaning: `install.xml` should be at the root of the zip file.

 ## Customer notifications